Generative AI in Healthcare and Patient Assistance

 Generative AI offers a progressive approach to addressing SDOH.
 This technology can analyze electronic health records, uncovering subtle clues that point to a patient's social struggles.
 For example, a model might recognize missed appointments due to unreliable transportation or identify mentions of food insecurity through specific keywords used by doctors.

-By identifying these hidden needs, generative AI empowers healthcare professionals to tailor their approach.
+By identifying these hidden needs, generative AI empowers healthcare professionals to tailor their approach to patient assistance.
 Imagine a doctor being prompted by AI during a visit: "This patient may be experiencing housing insecurity.
 Would you like to connect them with local resources?"
-This real-time insight allows for proactive intervention, potentially improving treatment adherence and overall health outcomes.
-Generative AI goes beyond identification.
-It can analyze data on available social services and a patient's specific needs, recommending suitable assistance programs.

 The Power of AI in Patient Assistance